shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step2.md

 - <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=filter#matcher-and-filter" target="_blank">Filter</a> (optional) -  a post-processor that transforms the element

+The parsing rule for a log should account for all characters, spaces, and strings in the log.

 Let's start with a simple example of using matchers `%{matcher:attribute}` to parse the following log.

 Log 1 - `John 12312 connected in Datadog`